Basement humidity: why it happens and what to do

 • Rubbing doors (due to swelling)

-• Carpets or other damp fabrics giving off odors
+• Carpets or other damp fabrics giving off odours

 • More intense presence of dust mites (most important indoor allergen)

-• Condensation, rots, and molds which, thanks to the heat, go up to your loft and settle there
+• Condensation, rot and mould which, thanks to the heat, rise to your attic and settle there

-• Frost, condensation, and mold inside the windows when the temperature drops below zero
+• Frost, condensation and mould inside windows when the temperature drops below zero

 • Increased heating and cooling bills (moist air = more difficult to heat and cool)